How to convert multiple workbooks or worksheets to PDF files at once in Excel?

 End Sub

-3. Then, press F5 key to run this code, and a window is popped out, please choose a folder path for locating the converted PDF files, see screenshot:
+3. Press F5 key to run this code, and a window will pop up; please choose a folder path to save the converted PDF files.
+See screenshot:

-4. Then, click OK button, all worksheets within the current workbook have been converted PDF files separately, see screenshot:
+4. Click OK button, and all worksheets in the current workbook will be converted into separate PDF files:

 Convert multiple worksheets from a workbook to separate PDF files with a handy feature